 Alta Badia

-Alta Badia in the Dolomites is famous for its gourmet food, amazing scenery and easy blue runs.
+Alta Badia ski resort in the Dolomites is famous for its gourmet food, amazing scenery and easy blue runs.
 But it’s lift-linked to three other ski areas through the Sellaronda, and close to Cortina d'Ampezzo, so stronger skiers have endless pistes to explore.

 The Alta Badia ski area connects five picturesque villages located among the jagged peaks of the Italian Dolomites: Corvara (1568m), Colfosco (1645m), La Villa (1433m), San Cassiano (1537m), and Badia (1324m).
 A sixth village, La Val, is also part of Alta Badia but it does not have any ski lifts.